7.B.ii. Absolute Accuracy: Data from Cartographic Sources

 Spot height: 5

-NGDC's estimate of 10m linear error at the 90% confidence level from histogram analysis can be considered as an overall empirical estimate for the DEM derived from these sources, weighted by the volume of data from the various sources.
+NGDC's (now NCEI) estimate of 10m linear error at the 90% confidence level from histogram analysis can be considered as an overall empirical estimate for the DEM derived from these sources, weighted by the volume of data from the various sources.
 The estimate was derived from the dominant implied contour interval in the grid of 20m, plus the dense coverage of source data compared to the 30o output grid.

 Other Sources: The accuracy of the areas of GLOBE based on the other sources can only be estimated based on that which is known about each source.
 Using certain assumptions, the vertical accuracy of each source (and the derived 30 arc-second grid) can be estimated from the contour interval.
 One assumption is that the original map sources meet the commonly used accuracy standard which states that 90% of the map elevations are within ± 1/2 of the contour interval.
 It is unknown if any of these maps actually meet this standard.
 Also, map digitizing and elevation surface interpolation errors are unknown and therefore not included.
 However, histogram analysis of DEMs derived from cartographic sources of undocumented contour interval can often be used to estimate contour intervals from those original cartographic sources.